QingyaoAi/CS6550/index.md

 Week 16, 04/20 - 04/24 | __&#9642; Course Project Final Presentation__<br />The presentation and evaluation of course projects.
 Week 17, 04/27 - 05/01 | __&#9642; Course Project Report Due__

+## Acknowledgements
+Special thanks to Dr. Hamed Zamani from Microsoft Research, Prof. Jiepu Jiang from Virginia Tech University, and Prof. James Allan from University of Massachusetts Amherst.
+Some teaching materials are borrowed from their course sites for CS656: Information Retrieval.